Nikcer/passwor_manager.py/README.md

 # password_manager.py
-This password manager save the pass on a .txt file.
+This password manager save the pass on a data.txt file.